mindsphere/mindconnect-nodejs/README.md

 ```

-Navigate to [http://localhost:4994](http://localhost:4994) to configure the CLI. (see [full documentation](https://opensource.mindsphere.io/docs/mindconnect-nodejs/cli/index.html) for XSRF-TOKEN and SESSION)
+Navigate to [http://localhost:4994](http://localhost:4994) to configure the CLI. (see [full documentation](https://developer.siemens.com/industrial-iot-open-source/mindconnect-nodejs/cli/index.html) for XSRF-TOKEN and SESSION)

 The image below shows the dialog for adding new credentials (press on the + sign in the upper left corner)

 ![CLI](images/servicecredentials.png)

-You can get the application credentials from your developer or operator cockpit in MindSphere. (if you don't have any application you can register a dummy one just for CLI)
+You can get the application credentials from your developer or operator cockpit in Insights Hub. (if you don't have any application you can register a dummy one just for CLI)

 ![CLI](images/cockpit.png)